LibrePDF/OpenPDF/.github/ISSUE_TEMPLATE/bug_report.md

 - Used font:
 - OpenPDF version:

-### Your real name
+## Your real name

-Please list your full name here, so that we can verify your identity.
+Please specify your full name here, so that we can verify your identity.
 If you have a conflict of interest describe this here also.

 ### Additional context